Table of Contents:

 - Degenerative joint disease

-- Ehrlichiosis.
-This disease caused by parasite infection can be diagnosed with Ehrlichia serology and platelet counts.
+- Ehrlichiosis, which is also a tick-borne disease, is caused by parasite infection and diagnosed with Ehrlichia serology and platelet counts.

 - Musculoskeletal injury or trauma

-- Osteochondritis dissecans (OCD) – inflammation of the bone and cartilage
+- Osteochondritis dissecans (OCD), which is an inflammation of the bone and cartilage.

 - Osteopathy (any bone disease)